Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 - The national base beneficiary premium for the current year.

-The national base beneficiary premium for 2018 is $35.02.
+The national base beneficiary premium for 2019 is $33.19 (a little less than it was in 2018, actually!).
 It can change every year, though, so be sure to check that figure for the current year.

 For each month that you don’t have prescription drug coverage, you’re penalized 1% of that national base beneficiary premium.